Eleanor825/Machine-Learning-Knowledge-Base/interview.md

 1. (2012, AlexNet) Weight decay.
 1. (2014, VGGNet) Implicit regularization: replace 7x7 kernels with stacks of 3x3 kernels, forcing them to be decomposable into 3x3 kernels.
 1. (2015, InceptionNetV3, Section 4) Auxiliary classifiers
-1. (2015, InceptionNetV3, Section 4) Batch Normalization (a conjecture)
+1. (2015, InceptionNetV3, Section 4) Batch normalization (a conjecture)
+1. (2016, Layer Normalization, Section 1) Batch normalization: In addition to training time improvement, the stochasticity from the batch statistics serves as a regularizer during training.
 1. (2015, InceptionNetV3, Section 7) Label smoothing regularization (LSR)

 > What are some ways to augment data?